sanka4rea/CityU_bioinformatics/content/tutorial/bms4001/breast.md

 However, breast cancer can be treated easily if diagnosed in an early stage, it can:

-* increase survival rate
+* Increase survival rate
-* reduce medical cost
+* Reduce medical cost
-* avoid extensive treatment (psychological and physical impact)
+* Avoid extensive treatment (psychological and physical impact)

 <img src="/img/tutorial/4001/brca2.png" alt="clinvar" align="center">